 - (a) The enforcement of all relevant laws and rules with respect to the Gaming Operation and Facility, and the conduct of investigations and hearings with respect thereto, and to any other subject within its jurisdiction. - (b) The physical safety of Gaming Facility patrons and employees, and any other person while in the Gaming Facility.
-Except as provided in Section 12.2, nothing herein shall be construed, however, to make applicable to the Tribe any state laws, regulations, or standards governing the use of tobacco. - (c) The physical safeguarding of assets transported to, within, and from the Gaming Facility. - (d) The prevention of illegal activity within the Gaming Facility or with regard to the Gaming Operation, including, but not limited to, the maintenance of employee procedures and a surveillance system as provided in subdivision (e). - (e) Maintenance of a closed-circuit television surveillance system consistent with industry standards for gaming facilities of the type and scale operated by the Tribe, which system shall be approved by, and may not be modified without the approval of, the Tribal Gaming Agency.
-The Tribal Gaming Agency shall have current copies of the Gaming Facility floor plan and closed-circuit television system at all times.

-- (f) The recording of any and all occurrences within the Gaming Facility that deviate from normal operating policies and procedures (hereinafter "incidents").
+Except as provided in section 12.2, nothing herein shall be construed, however, to make applicable to the Tribe any State laws, regulations, or standards governing the use of tobacco. - (c) The physical safeguarding of assets transported to, within, and from the Gaming Facility. - (d) The prevention of illegal activity within the Gaming Facility or with regard to the Gaming Operation, including, but not limited to, the maintenance of employee procedures and a surveillance system as provided in subdivision (e). - (e) Maintenance of a closed-circuit television surveillance system consistent with industry standards for gaming facilities of the type and scale operated by the Tribe, which system shall be approved by, and may not be modified without the approval of, the Tribal Gaming Agency.
+The Tribal Gaming Agency shall have current copies of the Gaming Facility floor plan and closed-circuit television system at all times. - (f) The recording of any and all occurrences within the Gaming Facility that deviate from normal operating policies and procedures (hereinafter "incidents").
 The regulations shall provide that the Tribal Gaming Agency shall transmit copies of incident reports to the State Gaming Agency forthwith.
-The procedure for recording incidents pursuant to said regulations shall also do all of the following: - (1) Specify that security personnel record all incidents, regardless of an employee's determination that the incident may be immaterial (all incidents shall be identified in writing). - (2) Require the assignment of a sequential number to each report. - (3) Provide for permanent reporting in indelible ink in a bound notebook from which pages cannot be removed and in which entries are made on each side of each page. - (4) Require that each report include, at a minimum, all of the following: - (A) The record number. - (B) The date. - (C) The time. - (D) The location of the incident. - (E) A detailed description of the incident. - (F) The persons involved in the incident. - (G) The security department employee assigned to the incident. - (g) The establishment of employee procedures designed to permit detection of any irregularities, theft, cheating, fraud, or the like, consistent with industry practice. - (h) Maintenance of a list of persons barred from the Gaming Facility who, because of their past behavior, criminal history, or association with persons or organizations, pose a threat to the integrity of the Gaming

-Activities of the Tribe or to the integrity of regulated gaming within the State.
+The procedure for recording incidents pursuant to the regulations shall also do all of the following:

+- (1) Specify that security personnel record all incidents, regardless of an employee's determination that the incident may be immaterial (all incidents shall be identified in writing). - (2) Require the assignment of a sequential number to each report. - (3) Provide for permanent reporting in indelible ink in a bound notebook from which pages cannot be removed and in which entries are made on each side of each page and/or in electronic form, provided the information is recorded in a manner so that, once the information is entered, it cannot be deleted or altered and is available to the State Gaming Agency pursuant to sections 8.3 and 8.4. - (4) Require that each report include, at a minimum, all of the following: - (A) The record number. - (B) The date. - (C) The time. - (D) The location of the incident. - (E) A detailed description of the incident. - (F) The persons involved in the incident. - (G) The security department employee assigned to the incident. - (g) The establishment of employee procedures designed to permit detection of any irregularities, theft, cheating, fraud, or the like, consistent with industry practice. - (h) Maintenance of a list of persons barred from the Gaming Facility who, because of their past behavior, criminal history, or association with persons or organizations, pose a threat to the integrity of the Gaming Activities of the Tribe or to the integrity of regulated gaming within the State.
 The Tribal Gaming Agency shall transmit a copy of the list to the State Gaming Agency quarterly and shall make a copy of the current list available to the State Gaming Agency upon request.
-Notwithstanding anything in this Compact to the contrary, the State Gaming Agency is authorized to make the copies of the list available to other Tribal Gaming Agencies, to licensees of the California Gambling Control Commission, the California Horse Racing Board, and other law enforcement agencies.
+Notwithstanding anything in this Compact to the contrary, the State Gaming Agency is authorized to make the copies of the list available to other tribal gaming agencies, to licensees of the California Gambling Control Commission, the California Horse Racing Board, and other law enforcement agencies.